The Facts About California’s AB1825 Sexual Harassment Law

 Synopsis: A simple, concise and complete outline of the essential facts about California's AB1825 Sexual Harassment law.
 California is one of just a few states to require sexual harassment training and now also requires training on abusive conduct, gender identity, gender expression, transitioning, sexual orientation and all of the other groups protected from harassment and discrimination by California law.

-California is one of only three states (Connecticut and Maine as well) that require Sexual Harassment Training.
+California is one of only three states (Connecticut, New York and Maine as well) that require Sexual Harassment Training.
 This law has different requirements than most states and must be strictly adhered to.

 Some of the main points of the law: